nest/nest-simulator/doc/userdoc/guides/spatial/overview_spatial.rst

 Masks
 ^^^^^
 In NEST 3.0, the mask ``volume`` got removed, as the same mask was already available under the name ``box``.
-The former was only an alias available in NEST for backward compatibility.
+The former was only an alias available for backward compatibility.

 Retrieving distance information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^